Logiqx/wca-ipy/docs/Privacy_Notice.md

 ### Background

-This project  provides unofficial rankings for the senior cubing community produced from official WCA competition results.
+This project  provides unofficial rankings for the senior cubing community, produced from official WCA competition results.

 We aim to collect and process your data in a responsible manner, giving due respect to your personal privacy.